-(read at least the first 2 paragraphs).
-The basic idea is that wealth and income are normally positively correlated with overall health statistics, but this correlation breaks down with hispanic immigrants to the USA.
+The basic idea is that overall health statistics are normally positively correlated with wealth and income, but this correlation breaks down with hispanic immigrants to the USA.
 Note that the anomaly also applies to european immigrants to the USA.
 Immigrants tend to be healthier than native-born americans despite their relative poverty as a group and despite natives’ access to the “best health care system in the world.”

 Urban poor aging faster at cellular level – study